-Section 310E of the Crimes Act is the offence of Tunnels to Facilitate Escape and is extracted below.
+Section 310E of the Crimes Act 1900 is Tunnels to Facilitate Escape and is extracted below.

 (2) It is not necessary for the prosecution to prove that the tunnel was actually intended for use in facilitating an escape, but it is a defence for the accused person to establish that he or she did not intend it to be so used.

 “tunnel” includes any partially completed tunnel and any excavation.

 Being charged with Tunnels to Facilitate Escape can have a detrimental impact on your life, career and your professional reputation.